enanomapper/nano-lazar-paper/nano-lazar.md

 code for the GUI can be obtained from
 <https://github.com/enanomapper/nano-lazar>.

-Github and DockerHub repositories are tagged with `nano-lazar-paper` to identify the software version that corresponds to the published paper.
+GitHub and DockerHub repositories are tagged with `nano-lazar-paper` to identify the software version that corresponds to the published paper.
 As this project is under continuous development, it is likely that some of the algorithms will change in the future.
 In this case it is relatively